rlguy/Blender-FLIP-Fluids/README.md

 ### Source Code Dependencies

-There are three dependencies that are required to build this program:
+There are three dependencies to build this program:

+1. A compiler that supports C++11
-1. OpenCL headers (can be found at [khronos.org](https://www.khronos.org/registry/cl/))
+2. (optional) OpenCL headers (can be found at khronos.org)
-2. An OpenCL SDK specific to your GPU vender (AMD, NVIDIA, Intel, etc.)
+3. (optional) An OpenCL SDK specific to your GPU vender (AMD, NVIDIA, Intel, etc.)

-3. A compiler that supports C++11
+_WARNING: Compilation using MSVC (Microsoft Visual Studio Compiler) is experimental and not officially supported.
+Building with MSVC may result in errors and performance issues._

 ### Building